-- -3: If the Confederate player attempts to build a major river bridge within 10 hexes of the Confederate Capitol (OTR N0627/GTC S3626). - +1: If the river being bridged is currently unfordable (see 12.0). - +1: If the bridge is being built between hexes OTR S3409 and OTR S3509 (Barrett's Ferry). - +2: If the river being bridged is a major river. - +1: If there is no ford or ferry (or destroyed permanent bridge or ferry) across the the hexside being bridged-but there is a road, pike, trail, or RR in both of the hexes to be connected. - +2: If there is a road, pike, trail, or RR in only one of the two hexes to be connected.

-+3: If both of the hexes to be connected do not contain a road, pike, trail, or RR.

-Note: If a pontoon bridge is successfully built, it is considered to have a road (not pike) running across it as long as both hexes connected by the bridge have roads, pikes, trails, or RR in them.
+- -3: If the Confederate player attempts to build a major river bridge within 10 hexes of the Confederate Capitol (OTR N0627). - -1: If the Union player attempts to build a minor river bridge in 1865. - +1: If the river being bridged is currently unfordable (see 12.0). - +1: If the bridge is being built between hexes OTR S3409 and OTR S3509 (Barrett's Ferry). - +2: If the river being bridged is a major river (does not apply to the Union starting in June 1864). - +1: If there is no ford or ferry (or destroyed permanent bridge or ferry) across the hexside being bridged-but there is a road, pike, trail, or RR in both of the hexes to be connected. - +2: If there is a road, pike, trail, or RR in only one of the two hexes to be connected. - +3: If both of the hexes to be connected do not contain a road, pike, trail, or RR. - Note: If a pontoon bridge is successfully built, it is considered to have a road (not pike) running across it as long as both hexes connected by the bridge have roads, pikes, trails, or RR in them.
 Otherwise the bridge is not considered to be traversed by a road.

 Chatham Bridge in SJW/SLB: In SJW, Chatham Bridge (S4328-S4427) is considered a Union pontoon bridge, even though it is printed on the map.
 It is subject to all GCACW Standard Rules applying to dismantling and destruction (see 10.2), and it may be rebuilt if it is destroyed or dismantled.
-Chatham Bridge does not count against the Union player's limit of one major river bridge in SIW.
+Chatham Bridge does not count against the Union player's limit of one major river bridge in SJW.
 In SLB, Chatham Bridge is considered destroyed at the start of the game.

-DESTROYING BRIDGES AND FERRIES 10.2
+10.2 DESTROYING BRIDGES AND FERRIES

-In the GCACW Standard Rules, rules for bridge/ferry destruction and dismantling supercede the pertinent rules sections in all GČACW games, including the SIV Advanced Game (see SIV, 23.1).
-(The following rules are identical to the OTR model.)
+In the GCACW Standard Rules, rules for bridge/ferry destruction and dismantling supercede the pertinent rules sections in all GCACW games, including the SIV Advanced Game (see SIV, 23.1).
 In all games, permanent bridges, pontoon bridges, and ferries may be destroyed, although permanent bridges/ferries are more difficult to destroy than pontoon bridges.
 Bridges and ferries may be destroyed in rain turns and while rivers are unfordable.